Mamadou Wagué

-Mamadou Wagué (born 19 August 1990) is a French footballer who plays for Zakho SC as a defender.
+Mamadou Wagué (born 19 August 1990) is a French footballer who plays for Swedish club Assyriska FF as a defender.

 Career

 Mamadou can play as either a defender or a holding midfielder and joined Le Mans's CFA squad in 2007 after arriving from Paris FC.
 His performances in the CFA earned him a call up to the senior squad.
-He made his professional debut on February 7, 2009 in a Ligue 1 match against Toulouse coming on as a substitute in the 80th minute.
+He made his professional debut on 7 February 2009 in a Ligue 1 match against Toulouse coming on as a substitute in the 80th minute.
 Le Mans lost the match 0–2.
-Due to the suspension of defender Grégory Cerdan, Mamadou was called up to the senior squad again, this time for their match against Lille on February 17.
-On March 6, he agreed to his first professional contract, signing a three-year deal with the club.
+Due to the suspension of defender Grégory Cerdan, Mamadou was called up to the senior squad again, this time for their match against Lille on 17 February.
+On 6 March he agreed to his first professional contract, signing a three-year deal with the club.

 On 23 June 2016, Wague signed with Kazakhstan Premier League side FC Zhetysu until the end of the 2016 season.

 On 23 July 2020, he signed with the Cypriot club of Alki Oroklini.

-On 10 February 2021, he left Cypriot Professionnal League in order to sign in Malaysia Super League club Sri Pahang F.C.
+On 10 February 2021, he left Cypriot Professional League in order to sign in Malaysia Super League club Sri Pahang F.C.